stephengold/Maud/README.md

  + "Numpad-1" to move (or rotate) to a horizontal view
  + "Numpad-5" to toggle between perspective and parallel projection modes

+#### Score-view cameras

-Score views don't have anything analogous to the 3D cursor, but you can still move the camera up/down by clicking LMB where you want the camera to look.
+Score views don't have anything analogous to the 3D cursor, but you can move the score-view camera up/down by clicking LMB where you want it to look.

-### Loading (or importing) model assets
+## 3-D models

-As mentioned earlier, Maud always has a (target) model loaded, and in addition a second model (the source model) can be loaded.
+As mentioned above, Maud always has a (target) model loaded, and an additional model (the source model) can also be loaded.
 The source model can't be edited; only the target can be edited.

-However, the source model can be animated and viewed, and it can also supply animations for retargeting.
+The Model Tool (selected using "Models -> Tool") displays basic information about the loaded target model.

+### Loading (or importing) models from assets

 Models are loaded from assets, which can be located either in the Java classpath or in the filesystem.

-Before loading an asset from the filesystem, you need to specify a folder (aka directory) where Maud can look for assets.
-Select "Settings -> Asset folders -> Add", then navigate to the asset folder (which typically contains a "Model" subfolder) and select "! add this folder".
+Before loading an asset from the filesystem, you must specify a folder (aka directory) where Maud assets are located: select "Settings -> Asset folders -> Add", then navigate to the asset folder (it typically contains a "Model" subfolder), and select "! add this folder".

 To load a new target model, select the "Models -> Load" menu option.